Make Music Day 2022

 Make Music Day Southeastern CT is back this year with live, free, and accessible music on June 21st, the longest day of the year.

-Celebrate music in our communities by offering in-person or online performances.
-Free.
+Celebrate music in our communities by hosting a space or sharing your music!
 Open to participants of all ages, all abilities.

-Find out about how you can PARTICIPATE and REGISTER with us!
+Find out info about how to PARTICIPATE & REGISTER

-Make Music Day Southeastern CT 2021 is supported by the Department of Economic & Community Development/CT Office of the Arts, which also receives support from the National Endowment for the Arts, a federal agency.
-Local support is generously provided the Bodenwein Public Benevolent Foundation, Bank of America, N.A., Trustee.
+Make Music Day Southeastern CT 2022 is supported by the Department of Economic & Community Development/CT Office of the Arts, which also receives support from the National Endowment for the Arts, a federal agency.

 In 2020, Make Music Day, the worldwide music celebration held each June 21, was virtual due to the coronavirus pandemic.
 Musicians of all ages used Facebook Live, YouTube and other platforms to share the joy of making music.
 Videos using #MakeMusicDaySECT or #MakeMusicDaySoutheasternCT received over 4,300 views within two days!
 Multiple virtual performances were coordinated by Make Music New London, Alexey von Schlippe Gallery at UConn Avery Point, Artreach Inc., and La Grua Center.